 The effects described above result in a net cost of the reinsurance, with respect to a covered loan, of 6% (but can be lower if losses are materially higher than we expect).

 This cost is derived by dividing the reduction in our pre-tax net income from such loans with reinsurance by our direct (that is, without reinsurance) premiums from such loan.
 Although the net cost of the reinsurance is generally constant at 6%, the effect of the reinsurance on the various components of pre-tax income discussed above will vary from period to period, depending on the level of ceded losses.
-The 2015 QSR Transaction had the effect of reducing our premium yield in the first quarter of 2016 and this trend is expected to continue through 2016, in part due to an increase in the amount of losses ceded, which reduces our profit commission.
+The restructuring of the 2015 QSR Transaction caused volatility in our 2015 premium yield and we expect it to modestly reduce our premium yield in 2016, in part due to an increase in the amount of losses ceded, which reduces our profit commission.
 Because more of our insurance in force is covered under the 2015 QSR Transaction than was covered under the commuted 2013 QSR Transaction, the absolute dollar cost of the 2015 QSR Transaction will be modestly higher than the cost of the 2013 QSR Transaction.